How Much Are Utilities on Guam?

 Like many islands, Guam’s power plants run on imported petroleum products.
 This contributes significantly to the cost of electricity on the island.
-In fact, rates on Guam are about twice the U.S. average, according to the U.S. Energy Information Administration.
+In fact, rates on Guam are usually around twice the U.S. average, according to the U.S. Energy Information Administration.

 Looking for an All-In Cost for Utilities on Guam?

-According to the Guam Chamber of Commerce, basic utilities for two people in a 900 square foot apartment will run about $350/month.
+According to the Guam Chamber of Commerce, basic utilities for two people in a 900-square-foot apartment will run about $350/month.